The Relationship Between Sleep Apnea & Mental Health

 Our Windsor dentist offers a variety of sleep apnea treatments to help you improve your mental health:

 - Oral appliance therapy

 Frequently Asked Questions

-Can sleep apnea cause anxiety?
+Can sleep apnea cause anxiety and depression?